Electric Vehicle Value Chain: How It Is Changing for Lenders

 Developing Ford’s Electric Vehicle Lending Value Chain

 As a response to the quickly growing market for autonomous and electric vehicles, lending value chains need to take note.
 Though Tesla is currently the giant in electric vehicle manufacturing, traditional automakers aren’t ignoring this important segment of the auto industry.
-This includes OEMs like Ford, who began strategizing in May 2021 about how to move forward.
+This includes OEMs like Ford, which began strategizing in 2021 about how to move forward.
 Seeking to adjust its manufacturing capabilities toward making more electric vehicles, Ford is also promoting the integration of connected vehicle technologies and focusing on customer relationships.

 The Plight of OEM Auto Suppliers

 In all economic revolutions, there are winners and losers.
-With the influx of electric vehicles onto the roads, OEM auto suppliers will need to provide increasingly fewer transmissions, fuel systems, exhausts, and other major components that aren’t used by an electric vehicle.
+With the influx of electric vehicles onto the roads, OEM auto suppliers will be providing fewer transmissions, fuel systems, exhausts, and other major components not used by an electric vehicle.
 Lending value chains need to take heed, fostering new lending technologies that will better serve electric vehicle buyers.
-If lenders don’t follow suit in much the same way as Ford and other major motor vehicle manufacturers, they’re likely to lose market share to those who better understand electric vehicle lending.
-Value chains like these will need to refocus their efforts on parts, service, and technologies for this growing market.

 The Future of Auto Financing